-If you’re faced with the challenges of providing assistance or caring from a distance, you’re not alone.
+If you’re faced with the challenges of providing care from a distance, you’re not alone.

 Moving or relocating a person with dementia to the Calgary area

-If a family member with dementia is moving to Calgary from outside of Alberta, they can apply for Alberta Health Care coverage once they are here.
+If you’re moving someone from outside Alberta, they can apply for Alberta Health Care coverage once they are here.
 Sometimes there is a three-month wait after the application is filed.

-Once the person receives an Alberta Health Care card, they can access an entire range of community support services.
+Once the person has an Alberta Health Care card, they can access extensive community support services.

 Things to consider before moving or relocating a family member with dementia are:

-- Their needs for independence and familiarity with friends
+- Their needs for independence and contact with friends

 - Your past relationship with the person with dementia